-If preclinical testing or clinical trials for our product candidates are unsuccessful or delayed, we will be unable to meet our anticipated development and commercialization timelines.
+If preclinical and nonclinical testing or clinical studies for our product candidates are unsuccessful or delayed, we will be unable to meet our anticipated development and commercialization timelines.

-We rely and expect to continue to rely on third parties, including CROs and outside consultants, to conduct, supervise or monitor some or all aspects of preclinical testing or clinical trials involving our product candidates.
-We have less control over the timing and other aspects of these preclinical testing or clinical trials than if we performed the monitoring and supervision entirely on our own.
-Third parties may not perform their responsibilities for our preclinical testing or clinical trials on our anticipated schedule or, for clinical trials, consistent with a clinical trial protocol.
-Delays in preclinical and clinical testing could significantly increase our product development costs and delay product commercialization.
-In addition, many of the factors that may cause, or lead to, a delay in the clinical trials may also ultimately lead to denial of regulatory approval of a product candidate.
+We rely and expect to continue to rely on third parties, including CROs and outside consultants, to conduct, supervise or monitor some or all aspects of preclinical and nonclinical testing and clinical studies involving our product candidates.
+We have less control over the timing and other aspects of these preclinical and nonclinical testing activities and clinical studies than if we performed the monitoring and supervision entirely on our own.
+Third parties may not perform their responsibilities for our preclinical and nonclinical testing and clinical studies on our anticipated schedule or, for clinical studies, consistent with a clinical study protocol.
+Delays in preclinical and nonclinical testing, and clinical studies could significantly increase our product development costs and delay product commercialization.
+In addition, many of the factors that may cause, or lead to, a delay in the clinical studies may also ultimately lead to denial of regulatory approval of a product candidate.

-The commencement of clinical trials can be delayed for a variety of reasons, including delays in:
+The commencement of clinical studies can be delayed for a variety of reasons, including delays in:

-- demonstrating sufficient safety and efficacy to obtain regulatory approval to commence a clinical trial; - reaching agreement on acceptable terms with prospective contract research organizations and trial sites; - · manufacturing sufficient quantities of a product candidate; and - obtaining institutional review board approval to conduct a clinical trial at a prospective site.
+- demonstrating sufficient safety and efficacy to obtain regulatory approval to commence a clinical study; - · reaching agreement on acceptable terms with prospective contract research organizations and study sites; - developing a stable formulation of a product candidate; - manufacturing sufficient quantities of a product candidate; and - obtaining institutional review board approval to conduct a clinical study at a prospective site.

-Once a clinical trial has begun, it may be delayed, suspended or terminated by us or the FDA or other regulatory authorities due to a number of factors, including:
+Once a clinical study has begun, it may be delayed, suspended or terminated by us or the FDA or other regulatory authorities due to a number of factors, including:

-- ongoing discussions with the FDA or other regulatory authorities regarding the scope or design of our clinical trials; - failure to conduct clinical trials in accordance with regulatory requirements; - lower than anticipated recruitment or retention rate of patients in clinical trials; - inspection of the clinical trial operations or trial sites by the FDA or other regulatory authorities resulting in the imposition of a clinical hold; - lack of adequate funding to continue clinical trials; - negative results of clinical trials; or - adverse events.
+- ongoing discussions with the FDA or other regulatory authorities regarding the scope or design of our clinical studies; - failure to conduct clinical studies in accordance with regulatory requirements; - lower than anticipated recruitment or retention rate of patients in clinical studies; - inspection of the clinical study operations or study sites by the FDA or other regulatory authorities resulting in the imposition of a clinical hold: - lack of adequate funding to continue clinical studies; - negative results of clinical studies; - investigational drug product out-of-specification; or - nonclinical or clinical safety observations, including adverse events and serious adverse events.

-If clinical trials are unsuccessful, and we are not able to obtain regulatory approvals for our product candidates under development, we will not be able to commercialize these products, and therefore may not be able to generate sufficient revenues to support our business.
+If clinical studies are unsuccessful, and we are not able to obtain regulatory approvals for our product candidates under development, we will not be able to commercialize these products, and therefore may not be able to generate sufficient revenues to support our business.

-We rely on third parties to conduct, supervise and monitor our clinical trials, and if those third parties perform in an unsatisfactory manner, it may harm our business.
+We rely on third parties to conduct, supervise and monitor our clinical studies, and if those third parties perform in an unsatisfactory manner, it may harm our business.

-We rely on CROs and clinical trial sites to ensure the proper and timely conduct of our clinical trials.
+We rely on CROs and clinical study sites to ensure the proper and timely conduct of our clinical studies.
 While we have agreements governing their activities, we will have limited influence over their actual performance.
 We will control only certain aspects of our CROs' activities.
-Nevertheless, we will be responsible for ensuring that our clinical trials are conducted in accordance with the applicable protocol, legal, regulatory and scientific standards and our reliance on the CROs does not relieve us of our regulatory responsibilities.
+Nevertheless, we will be responsible for ensuring that our clinical studies are conducted in accordance with the applicable protocol, legal, regulatory and scientific standards and our reliance on the CROs does not relieve us of our regulatory responsibilities.